awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-choosing-a-database.md

  *Last updated: March 15, 2019*

-Amazon Lightsail provides the latest major versions of the MySQL and ProstgreSQL databases\.
+Amazon Lightsail provides the latest major versions of the MySQL and PostgreSQL databases\.
 This guide helps you decide which database is right for your project\.

 ## Compare managed databases in Lightsail<a name="lightsail-compare-databases"></a>